josbmenm/Aven/aven-cloud-auth/__tests__/auth api design.md

 Permission

-- canRead
+- canRead : can get and list data
-- canWrite
+- canWrite : can put objects and put the ref
-- canPut - allowed to write objects AND publish
-- canOwn - allowed to create direct children
+- canOwn : allowed to create direct children and administrate them
+- canAdmin : deleting, change owner

+Rule

+- canRead : true to allow, false to block, null to pass through
+- canWrite : true to allow, false to block, null to pass through
+- canAdmin : true to allow, false to block, null to pass through
+- canOwn : true to allow, false to block, null to pass through

+Rules { // RWOA
+Block: '0000',
+CanRead: '1---',
+CanWrite: '11--',
+CanOwn: '--1-',
+CanAdmin: '1111',
+}

 UserAccount